zudochkin/awesome-newsletters/README.md

 - [JSter](http://jster.net/blog).
 No nonsense list of curated JavaScript links to your mailbox once every two weeks.
 [Subscribe](https://us7.list-manage.com/subscribe?u=ed40c0084a0c5ba31b3365d65&id=ec6f32bf5e).
 - [Best of JavaScript](https://weekly.bestofjs.org/).
 Weekly rankings about the most popular open-source projects related to Node.js and the web platform.
 - [JavaScript Kicks](https://javascriptkicks.com/).
 Curated list of the top-rated articles from the community of JavaScript developers sent weekly.
+- [Bytes](https://bytes.dev/).
+Become a smarter JavaScript developer.
+Staying informed on the JavaScript ecosystem has never been so entertaining.
+Delivered every Monday, for free.

 #### React